 Cavenaugh Leadership Resource Library: The Illinois Leadership Center® is home to over 1,000 books on leadership.
 These can be checked out by any of our coaches.

-Coach Manual: Visit the Leadership Certificate Coach Manual for a complete review of requirements and tips on coaching a student in the program.
-This document can be accessed here.
+Coach Manual: Review the Leadership Certificate Coach Manual for a complete review of requirements and tips on coaching a student in the program.

 What Do Coaches Do?